-Name, Province or State, and Country of Residence Principal Occupation Director Since Position with the Company Number of Common Shares Beneficially Owned (1) Dennis H. Peterson Principal at Peterson 2013 Chairman and 3,041,668 (2) Ontario, Canada McVicar LLP Director David Palmer President & Chief Executive 2006 Director 1,294,000 Ontario, Canada officer of Probe Metals Inc.; Geologist, P.Geo.
-John E. Hurley (2)(3)(4)(5) Chartered Professional 2001 Director and Chief 922,625 Ontario, Canada Accountant Financial Officer Patrick Reid (2)(3)(4)(5) Consultant 2001 Director 1,099,556 Ontario, Canada Danniel J. Oosterman President and Chief 2014 President and Chief 133,333 Ontario, Canada Executive Officer of the Executive Officer, · Company and Director
+Name, Province or State, and Country of Residence Principal Occupation Director Since Position with the Company Number of Common Shares Beneficially Owned (1) Christos Doulis President & Chief Executive Nominated President & Chief 50,000 Ontario, Canada Officer of the Company Executive Officer Dennis H. Peterson Principal at Peterson 2013 Chairman and 608,333 (2) Ontario, Canada McVicar LLP Director David Palmer (4)(5)(6)(7) President & Chief Executive 2006 Director 258,800 Ontario, Canada Officer of Probe Metals Inc.; Geologist, P.Geo.
+Sam Leung (3)(4)(5)(6)(7) Vice-President Corporate 2018 Director Nil Ontario, Canada Development of Adventus Zinc Corporation Patrick Reid (4)(5)(6)(7) Consultant 2001 Director 216,311 Ontario, Canada

-- (1) The information as to voting securities beneficially owned, controlled or directed, not being within the knowledge of the Company, has been furnished by the respective nominees individually. - (2) Of which, 2,225,000 common shares are held through by Mr. Peterson's spouse. - (3) Member of the Audit Committee. - (4) Member of the Nominating and Corporate Governance Committee. - (5) Member of the Compensation Committee. - (6) Member of the Health, Safety, Environment and Community Committee.
+- (1) The information as to voting securities beneficially owned, controlled or directed, not being within the knowledge of the Company, has been furnished by the respective nominees individually. - (2) Of which, 578,333 common shares are held by Mr. Peterson's spouse. - (3) Mr. Leung was appointed as a director of the Company on July 30, 2018 to occupy the vacancy on the Board left after the resignation of John E. Hurley as a director on the same date. - (4) Member of the Audit Committee. - (5) Member of the Nominating and Corporate Governance Committee. - (6) Member of the Compensation Committee. - (7) Member of the Health, Safety, Environment and Community Committee.

-As at the date of this Circular, the directors of the Company as a group directly and indirectly beneficially own or exercise control or direction over 6,491,182 Common Shares, representing approximately 6.3% of the issued and outstanding Common Shares of the Company.
+As at the date of this Circular, the directors of the Company as a group directly and indirectly beneficially own or exercise control or direction over 1,133,444 Common Shares, representing approximately 2.5% of the issued and outstanding Common Shares of the Company.